cjtu/spirl/README.md

 # Welcome to SpIRL

-The Scientific Programming In Real Life course is an introduction to core concepts for scientists to get started with programming in Python.
-The textbook is free and available at cjtu.github.io/spirl.
+Scientific Programming In Real Life is an introduction to core concepts for scientists to get started with programming in Python, scripting in bash, and version control with Git.
+The open source textbook is free and available at [cjtu.github.io/spirl](cjtu.github.io/spirl).

-## The Textbook
+## The textbook

-This repository contains the SpIRL which provides a combination of explanations, helpful links and interactive examples for learning scientific programming concepts.
+The SpIRL textbook is a [Jupyter Book](https://jupyterbook.org/intro.html) that provides tutorials, and interactive code blocks to help teach practical programming concepts.
 For more info on how the textbook was made and to get your own template, check out [Jupyterbook](https://jupyter.org/jupyter-book/intro.html).

 ## The course

-The SpIRL textbook supports a scientific programming short course run at Northern Arizona University in Fall 2019.
+The SpIRL textbook supports a scientific programming short course run at Northern Arizona University.
 The schedule for the course can be found [here](https://cjtu.github.io/spirl/00_guide/02_schedule).
-More sections of the textbook will become available as the course progresses.

 ## Reporting errors / typos